In this article:

 If the results of the biophysical profile and non-stress test, and/or the 40 weeks pregnant ultrasound, suggest that baby would be better off “on the outside” than in utero, then an induction may be ordered.
 If everything looks good, you’re back to the waiting game.
 Hey, baby can’t stay in there forever!

 During these last weeks of pregnancy, the same symptoms you’ve been having will likely continue.
 Your main job is to hang in there as you keep experiencing these:

-- Fatigue.
 The fact that you can’t sleep isn’t really helping here.
-But since you may not have any plans, you may be able to sneak in an extra nap here or there—or at least take some quiet time to relax.
+But since you may not have any plans, you may be able to sneak in an extra nap here or there—or at least take some quiet time to relax when you’re tired.

-- Contractions.
 Those Braxton Hicks contractions may eventually turn into the real deal, so if it seems like you’re having a lot of them, start timing them to see how far apart they are.
-If they get closer together, you’re in an early stage of labor.
+If they get closer together and start to feel painful, you’re in an early stage of labor.

-- Anxiety!
-Baby will get here when he or she gets here.
+Baby will get here when they get here.
 Do your best not to stress.

 You might be 40 weeks pregnant with no signs of labor.
 But at 40 weeks pregnant, signs of labor will be here very soon.
 Call your doctor right away if you have contractions that are more than a little uncomfortable or keep coming at regular intervals.
 The other 40 weeks pregnant sign of labor to look out for?
 A leak or flow of amniotic fluid—this means your water has ruptured or broken.
 You’ll likely know because it will be truly watery, not like typical discharge, and it doesn’t stop.
 At first you might think it’s pee, but then you will realize—nope!
 You’re in labor!
 Call your OB.